 As a result of the incredibly shallow trees, we tend to call modifications and lookup of Clojure vectors to be "effectively" constant time, although they in theory are O(log32 n).
 People with basic knowledge in big O notation know that this is exactly the same as O(log n), but for marketing reasons people like to add in the constant factor.

-Hopefully this has given you better insight in how Clojure's persistent vector works, and the general idea behind update, insert and popping, along with an informal understanding on how they get their speed.
-Some optimizations on both insertion and popping can be done, and I'll blog about that after I've written about more "critical" parts of the vectors.
+Hopefully this has given you better insight in how Clojure's persistent vector works, and the general idea behind update, appends and popping, along with an informal understanding on how they get their speed.
+Some optimizations on both appends and popping can be done, and I'll blog about that after I've written about more "critical" parts of the vectors.
 In particular, the tail, how transients work, and how subvec work on the structure is of more relevance, and will thus come before tiny implementation details.

 Part 2 of blog series talks about how one actually do the branching, and how we look up elements in details.